 As far as adjustability, you can choose a height anywhere from 37-48 inches.
 The base is only 18 inches wide, allowing it to fit into your space without obstructing too much.
 The oscillating fan head tilts as well, so you can truly target where you want the maximum airflow to occur.
 Another nice thing about this fan, aside from its all-metal build and unobtrusive size, is that Deco Breeze offers a one-year warranty.

 The speeds are a little limited, providing you with only three: low, medium, and high.
 The lowest setting can run up to 900 rpm while the highest goes up to 1280 rpm, but all three remain pretty quiet.
+Having variable speeds is important so you can adjust the air volume moved depending on your needs.

 2. Best Mounted Fan: Lasko 20-inch High Velocity Quick Mount Fan